ITER: DEVELOPING MORE SUSTAINABLE approaches to international touring

 Growing

-ITER is designed for touring companies, venues and performing arts practitioners looking to explore how international work can evolve in the face of climate, equity and access challenges.
+ITER is a programme designed for touring companies, venues and performing arts practitioners looking to explore how international touring can evolve in the face of climate, equity and access challenges.

 - A call for applications and selection process